roualdes/314/_build/duniform/probability.md

 intuition go.
 Rather expand upon it to the more detailed descriptions below.

-In this section we'll use some new words.
 As a warm up, let's introduce a few new words based on the easy to think about dice example.

 - [**Experiment**](https://en.wikipedia.org/wiki/Experiment_(probability_theory)): An occurrence with an uncertain outcome that we can observe.
 For example, rolling a die.